wzyboy/tbeat/README.md

 ### Difference between Twitter Archive and Twitter API

 A `tweet` object in Twitter Archive (`data/tweet.js`) used to identical to its counterpart returned by Twitter API.
-However, some time between late 2017 and early 2020, the Archive version diverged from its API counterpart.
+However, some time between 2019-04 and 2020-03, the Archive version diverged from its API counterpart.
 The Archive version lacks a few dict keys, namely:

 - The `user` dict, which contains information about the tweet author, like `user.id` and `user.screen_name`.
 - The `retweeted` bool and `retweeted_status` dict.
 In the API version, the `retweeted_status` embeds the original tweet in the form of another `tweet` object.
 However, in the archive version, the `retweeted` bool is always `false`.